E214 describes the process when there is a change in the title, frequency of issue, or location of known office of publication.

-The publisher must make all filings under 2.3 to the original entry postmaster.
-For filings under 2.3, the USPS verifies the publishers circulation records to determine whether the publication meets the standards.
+[10-1-03] The publisher must make all filings under 2.3 to the original entry postmaster.

 While an application for reentry is pending, copies of an authorized Periodicals publication are accepted for mailing at the Periodicals rates, subject to 3.5.

-The manager of the Nonprofit Service Center (NSC) may ask for more information or evidence from the publisher to complete or clarify an application.
+The PCSC manager may ask for more information or evidence from the publisher to complete or clarify an application.
 Failure to provide such information is sufficient grounds to deny the application.

 The publisher must be able to show to USPS satisfaction that the publication, as reentered, still meets all applicable Periodicals standards.
 As evidence of continued qualification that must be made available with the application for reentry, circulation records must be available to allow USPS verification that all issues or editions of the publication, as reentered, meet applicable standards.
 Other documentation, including circulation records for other issues or editions, must be available on request.
 Failure to provide this evidence is sufficient grounds to deny the reentry request.

-The manager of the Nonprofit Service Center reviews and rules on an application for reentry.
+The PCSC manager reviews and rules on an application for reentry.

 An entry office may not be used before authorization by the USPS.
 A publisher may not pay postage at another rate to deposit copies at an unauthorized entry office.
 Subject to the restrictions in 1.7, 1.8, and 1.11, the effective date of a reentry authorization is the application date (if the publication was eligible on that date) or the eligibility date (if the publication became eligible after the application date).
 The requested effective date for a change in original entry office may be deferred temporarily until transportation or mail processing resources are in place to handle the action requested.
 If deferral is due to USPS transportation contract limitations, the publishers requested effective date may be approved with the publishers agreement to reimburse the USPS for any cost caused by modifying or canceling contracted transportation.

-If a verification shows that the publication (as modified by the requested reentry) does not meet applicable Periodicals standards, the manager of the Nonprofit Service Center denies the reentry application and notifies the publisher in writing of the reasons for the denial.
+If a verification shows that the publication (as modified by the requested reentry) does not meet applicable Periodicals standards, the PCSC manager denies the reentry application and notifies the publisher in writing of the reasons for the denial.
 Within 15 days of receipt of such notice, the publisher may either return to the publication status before the application for reentry was submitted or appeal the denial under 3.8.
 If no appeal is filed, the denial takes effect 15 days from the publishers receipt of the managers decision.

-If the manager of the Nonprofit Service Center denies an application not requiring verification, the publisher receives written notice of the reasons for denial.
+If the PCSC manager denies an application not requiring verification, the publisher receives written notice of the reasons for denial.
 The denial takes effect 15 days from the publishers receipt of the notice, unless the publisher files an appeal under 3.8 within that time.

-An appeal must be filed through the Nonprofit Service Center with the manager of Mailing Standards (see G043 for address).
+An appeal must be filed through the PCSC with the manager of Mailing Standards (see G043 for address).
 The manager of Mailing Standards may ask the publisher for more information or evidence to clarify the appeal.
 Failure to provide such information is sufficient grounds to deny the appeal.

 During the appeal: